-Adverse Event (AE) - An AE is "any untoward medical occurrence, unintended disease or injury, or untoward clinical signs (including abnormal laboratory findings) in subjects, users or other persons, whether or not related to the investigational medical device."
+Adverse Event (AE) - An AE is "any untoward medical occurrence, unintended disease or injury, or untoward clinical signs (including abnormal laboratory findings) in subjects, users or other persons, whether or not related to the investigational medical device and whether anticipated or unanticipated."

-Note: This definition includes events related to the investigational medical device or the comparator, and to the procedures involved.
-For users or other persons, this definition is restricted to events related to investigational medical devices.
+NOTE: This definition includes events related to the investigational medical device or the comparator, and to the procedures involved.
+For users or other persons, this definition is restricted to events related to investigational medical devices.1